[[caption-width-right:350:"The Empire's Finest Hour"]]

 ** Then there's Chewbacca's truly epic roar.
 It's a real shame he didn't do that more often in the series.

 * John Williams' music is its usual awesomeness, but two aspects of this score particularly stand out.
-Firstly, the Imperial March; rarely has music been quite so badass.
+Firstly, the Imperial March, which makes its debut in this film; rarely has music been quite so badass.
 The second is at the very end of the film: The Rebel fleet has fled the galaxy after the destruction of their main base, Luke is psychologically shaken by the confrontation with Vader and learning the man is ''his father'' (not to mention getting his hand lopped off) and Han has been frozen in a block of carbonite and taken off by a notorious bounty hunter to be sold to wicked gangster.
 But as Lando speeds off to rescue his friend and Luke and Leia stare out at the stars, what music is blaring behind them all? [[CrowningMomentOfHeartwarming Han and Leia's Love Theme]].

 * "[[AsteroidThicket You're not actually taking us into an asteroid field, are you?!]]"
 Oh, hell ''yes'' he is.

 ** "NeverTellMeTheOdds," possibly the most badass line in the entire series.